pombredanne/suffixTree-3/README.md

 a leaf.
 It is thus a radix tree (more specifically, a Patricia tree) for the suffixes of.
 A suffix tree is a special kind of a Trie.

-Constructing such a tree for the string  takes time and space linear in the length of the string.
-Once constructed, several operations can be performed quickly, for instance locating a substring in, locating a substring if a certain number of mistakes are allowed, locating matches for a regular expression pattern etc. Suffix trees also provided one of the first linear-time solutions for the longest common substring problem.
+Constructing such a tree for the string takes time and space linear to the length of string.
+Once constructed, several operations can be performed quickly.
+For instance locating a substring allowing or not allowing certain number of mismatches, locating matches using a regex pattern etc. Suffix trees also provided one of the first linear-time solutions for the longest common substring problem.
 These speedups come at a cost: storing a string's suffix tree typically requires significantly more space than storing the string itself.

 Requirements
 =============